 The Magna concept focuses heavily on new ideas, new markets and new clients, while the others focus more on rationalization, Koch said.

-Both General Motors and the German government are in a race against time to finalize a sale of Opel, which is headquartered in Ruesselsheim, near Frankfurt.
+Both General Motors and the German government are in a race against time to finalize a sale of Opel, which is headquartered in Ruesselsheim, near Frankfurt, and traces its roots in Germany back to the 19th century.

 The U.S. government has given GM until June 1 to restructure its operations and prove it can be viable without state aid, or face probable bankruptcy.

-The bidding process for Opel has also been colored by a politically-charged debate in Berlin ahead of a federal election in September.
+The bidding process for Opel has also been colored by a politically-charged debate in Berlin ahead of the federal vote.

-Merkel's conservatives are keen to preserve Opel jobs but want to keep the state's role in any rescue limited.
+Merkel's conservatives are keen to preserve Opel jobs but want to limit the state's role in any rescue.

 The rival Social Democrats (SPD), Merkel's partners in an uneasy right-left coalition, say the government should do all it can to save Opel and have sought to portray her as insensitive to the fate of its workers.

-Fiat Chief Executive Sergio Marchionne has led a formidable public relations campaign in recent weeks, racing around in a Maserati and his trademark sweater to meetings with top government officials.
+Fiat Chief Executive Sergio Marchionne has led a formidable public relations campaign in recent weeks, racing around in a Maserati and his trademark wool sweaters to meetings with top government officials.

 He was quoted in an Italian newspaper on Thursday as saying Fiat's chances of getting Opel were better than 50 percent.

-Marchionne wants to create the world's second biggest carmaker, after Japan's Toyota, by adding the assets of Opel and Vauxhall to a stable that includes Fiat's brands and those of U.S. carmaker Chrysler.
+Marchionne wants to create the world's second biggest carmaker, after Japan's Toyota <7203.T>, by adding the assets of Opel and British GM unit Vauxhall to a stable that includes Fiat's brands and those of U.S. carmaker Chrysler.

 MAGNA EYES RUSSIAN MARKET

-Fiat is believed to be seeking some 7 billion euros in government support for its scheme, some 2 billion more than Magna and RHJ say they require.
+In addition, Fiat is believed to be seeking some 7 billion euros in government support for its scheme, about 2 billion more than Magna and RHJ say they require.

-Magna co-Chief Executive Siegfried Wolf told reporters in Berlin that under his company's plan, GM and Russian partners - carmaker GAZ and Sberbank - would each hold a 35 percent stake in Opel, with Magna taking 20 and employees 10 percent.
+Magna's Wolf said that under his company's plan, GM and Russian partner Sberbank would each hold a 35 percent stake in Opel, with Magna taking 20 percent and employees 10 percent.

-Wolf said Magna intended to retain all four German plants and said job cuts would center on Opel sites in Belgium and Britain.
-The Magna consortium would invest 500-700 million euros in Opel, Wolf said.
+Wolf suggested that job cuts would center on Opel sites in Belgium and Britain.
+The Magna consortium would invest 500-700 million euros in Opel, he said.

-(Additional reporting by Philipp Halstrick in Frankfurt, Christiaan Hetzner in Berlin, Dmitry Sergeyev in Moscow, Gilles Castonguay in Milan; Editing by David Cowell)
+(Additional reporting by Philipp Halstrick in Frankfurt, Andreas Moeser in Berlin, Dmitry Sergeyev in Moscow, Gilles Castonguay in Milan; Editing by David Cowell)

 (Writing by Noah Barkin)